 As the Fringe is part of an international community of Fringe Festivals® it is very important to understand that each festival has a unique approach based on the community where it resides.

-As a proud member of the Canadian Association of Fringe Festivals it is our full intent to preserve the “Fringe” ideals based on four guiding principles:
+As a proud member of the Canadian Association of Fringe Festivals it is our full intent to preserve the “Fringe” ideals based on FIVE guiding principles:

 1. Participants will be selected on a non-juried basis (meaning creative works are not reviewed prior to submission and acceptance into the festival) through a first-come, first served process, a public lottery, or other method approved by the Association.

 2. In order to ensure Criteria One (above), the audiences must have the option to pay a ticket price, 100% of which goes directly to the artists.